 Marijuana is a combination of shredded leaves, stems and flower buds of the Cannabis sativa plant.
 Marijuana can be smoked, eaten, vaporized, brewed and even taken topically, but most people smoke it.

 The intoxicating chemical in marijuana is tetrahydracannabinol, or THC.
 According to research from the Potency Monitoring Project, the average THC content of marijuana has soared from less than 1 percent in 1972, to 3 to 4 percent in the 1990s, to nearly 13 percent in 2010.
 Today, some retail marijuana has 30 percent THC or more.
 The increased potency makes it difficult to determine the short- and long-term effects of marijuana

 In a 2010 National Survey on Drug Use and Health (NSDUH), 17.4 million people in the United States said they had used marijuana in the past month.
-According to the survey, marijuana is the most commonly used illegal drug.
-About 4 in 10 Americans have used marijuana at least once in their lives, according to the National Institutes of Health.
+Since then, many states have made it legal to use marijuana recreationally or medically.
+As of early 2017, 26 states and the District of Columbia have made the use of pot legal in one form or another.

 Marijuana can also be ingested in food, often a choice of those who are using medical marijuana.
 Aside from the popular "pot brownie," edible marijuana can be added to a number of foods, including candy, ice cream and butter.
 Some states that have legalized marijuana have issued rules for packaging and labeling "marijuana edibles."